cooperhewitt/tms-tools/README.md

 * [JSON::XS](http://search.cpan.org/dist/JSON-XS)

-_Some day I will write a proper `BUILD.pl` so that this can be installed from a single command._
+_Some day I will write a proper `BUILD.pl` so that this can be installed from a single command but if someone wants to do that sooner it would be an awesome pull request!_

-Config file
+## Config file
---

 Database configurations are stored in a plain vanilla `ini` style config file.
 Configurations are grouped by database clusters or "branches".
 Like this: